 This page outlines current campaigns, their aims, and the context behind our work to safeguard habitats across South Gippsland and Wilsons Promontory.

-We welcome community input and collaboration to monitor developments, share sightings, and advocate calmly for sustainable choices that preserve the Hoddle Range and nearby coast.
+We welcome you to our Group.
+Community input and collaboration to monitor developments, share information and advocate calmly for sustainable choices that preserve Prom Coast.

 ← Back